tjmckinley/MetaWards/_sources/tutorial/index_part07.rst.txt

   and progress for different groups
 * See how this can be combined with move functions to model conditional pathways, e.g. if individuals are sent to hospital
+* See how you can name the different stages of the disease, e.g. to support collecting statistics such as the number of hospital patients

 .. toctree::
    :maxdepth: 2